chef/chef-web-docs/chef_master/source/dsl_handler.rst

 Use the ``on`` method to create an event handler that sends email when the Chef Infra Client run fails.
 This will require:

-* A way to tell the Chef Infra Client how to send email
+* A way to tell Chef Infra Client how to send email
 * An event handler that describes what to do when the ``:run_failed`` event is triggered
 * A way to trigger the exception and test the behavior of the event handler